Search

 Close this search box.

-Indus Arts Council, a non profit organization conceived in 2012, has become a leading Urdu language provider and Arts & Culture Organization of Pakistani decent in North America.
+Indus Arts Council, a non profit organization conceived in 2012, has become a leading Urdu language provider and Arts & Culture Organization of Pakistani descent in North America.

 It started with a small gathering of Urdu story time in a public library.
 Parents applauded and the children rushed to look at the words and pictures up close in the book that was displayed on the monitor.
 Sara Iqbal, one of the 3 founders of Indus Arts Council, had just finished reading the story of a “baloongra” rescued from a tree branch by a little Pakistani girl.
 “Baloongra” is the word for “kitten” in Urdu language.
 This animated, gestural story in Urdu, mesmerized the children at the library story time.
 South Asian parents left this gathering demanding more Urdu story times and language classes for their now-American born children.
 They felt a bridge of communication develop as they answered questions for their children about their heritage and culture in Urdu language.
 What started as a personal strife of the founders to keep a bridge between their American born children and their rich Pakistani heritage, has bloomed into a cultural exchange between the surrounding global communities.